Stunning Waterfalls in the Gold Coast Hinterland

 Curtis Falls

-Located within the Tamborine National Park, Joalah section is the pretty Curtis Falls.
-It is regarded as one of the most beautiful waterfalls near Brisbane and the Gold Coast, being about 12-metres tall.
-For the best views of the waterfall, there is a large decked viewing platform in front of the falls.
+Located in the Joalah section of Tamborine National Park, is the pretty Curtis Falls.
+This 12m tall falls are regarded as one of the most beautiful waterfalls near Brisbane and the Gold Coast.

 The hike to the falls takes you through a unique rainforest featuring towering gums and dense ferns.
-Make sure you visit the falls following recent rainfall.
-Although there is a rock pool at the base of the falls, it is not recommended for swimming.
+Make sure you visit the falls following recent rainfall or they may be a little disappointing.
+Perhaps check Google reviews for the most recent conditions before you head out.

 Tip: Visit nearby Curtis Falls Cafe afterwards for some refreshments and a bite to eat.